More than just about any other type of content moving across a corporate network, video sits at the intersection between IT and the lines of business.

-A video content management system (VCMS, or sometimes called a “enterprise YouTube”) has emerged as a new type of enterprise solution built to facilitate video across global organizations.
+A video content management system (VCMS, or sometimes called a “Corporate YouTube”) has emerged as a new type of enterprise solution built to facilitate video across global organizations.

-A VCMS provides cost-effective infrastructure for overcoming the unique challenges of video, and for using video as an asset to drive business growth.
+A video CMS provides cost-effective infrastructure for overcoming the unique challenges of video, allowing your business to better use video as an asset for driving business growth.

 How does a Video CMS do that?

-A VCMS addresses the needs of the business while reducing IT costs and risk, including:
+A video CMS addresses the needs of the business while reducing IT costs and risk, including:

 Improving security of valuable data.
 Video files are big (often easily 50MB or more), and many video files aren’t compatible with all the devices employees may use to watch them.

-Without a Video CMS, the easiest alternative to sharing business video are publicly accessible tools like YouTube or DropBox — not the places where you want potentially sensitive content being stored.
+Without a video CMS, the easiest alternatives to sharing business videos are publicly accessible tools like YouTube or DropBox — not the places where you want potentially sensitive corporate content being stored.